Latest Volume of ‘My Hero Academia’ release in Japan: Spread Reveals New Look at Class 1-B

 The latest volume of My Hero Academia came with such a bang that fans cannot but notice.
 The volume recently released in Japan came with a brand-new look at some of Class 1-B. However, the two Hero Course classes have engaged in an enormous training exercise in which they do battle.
 Furthermore, the volume also reveals names and costumes of many Class 1-B heroes.

 The back cover of My Hero Academia Volume 22 was revealed to fans on Twitter by @aitaikimochii.
 The cover wears a colored look at Class B’s Setsuna Tokage, Yui Kodai, Pony Tsunotori’s, and Juzo Honenuki’s hero costumes.
-One great thing about the Joint Training arc is that it revealed what each Class 1-B’s students could do and also connected the dots fans have been curious about since the class was introduced.
+One great thing about the Joint Training arc is that it revealed what each Class 1-B’s students could do.
+It also connected the dots fans have been curious about since the class was introduced.

 The four added My Hero Academia characters have not been focused on in the series ever since.
 The reason for the non-focus is because only a few members of the class have had speaking roles and big moments in the arc of earlier times.
 However, the Joint Training has made previously unexplored characters of Class 1-B, the clamor of fans as they want to see more of their skills.

-The My Hero Academia Story
+The Story Before the Latest My Hero Academia Volume

 My Hero Academia, a creation of Kohei Horikoshi started running in Shueisha’s Weekly Shonen Jump since July 2014.
 It is a story of Izuku Midoriya, born without powers but lived in a world where everyone has superpowers called “Quirks.”
 Since everyone has powers except him, he dreams of becoming a superhero no matter what, although he was constantly bullied by his classmates for having no Quirk.